DIY Baby Nursery Ideas on a Budget

 🕒 Time 1–2 days | 💰 Cost $30–$60 | ⭐ Difficulty Easy | 🎨 Impact High

-• Embroidery hoop or lightweight ring for hanging
+• Embroidery hoop or lightweight hanging ring

 • Clear thread, fishing line, or cotton cord

-• Ceiling hook and secure, safety-tested hardware
+• Ceiling hook with secure, safety-rated hardware

 🧺 Finishing Touches